WILL SOCIAL SECURITY BENEFITS INCREASE?

 Approximately 70 million Americans will see a 8.7% increase in their Social Security benefits and Supplemental Security Income (SSI) payments in 2023.
 On average, Social Security benefits will increase by more than $140 per month starting in January.

 Federal benefit rates increase when the cost-of-living rises.
 The cost of living increase is measured by the Department of Labor’s Consumer Price Index.
-The Consumer Price Index rises when inflation increases, which then leads to a higher cost-of-living.
+The Consumer Price Index rises when inflation increases, which then leads to a higher cost of living.
 Everyone has seen this happen in the last year, as the cost of food, gas, rent, and interest rates have gone up.
 When the cost of living goes up, the prices for goods and services are higher.
 The cost-of-living adjustment (COLA) helps to offset these costs.

 MEDICARE PREMIUMS ARE GOING DOWN & SOCIAL SECURITY BENEFITS ARE INCREASING